Software-Development-Pakistan/software-domain-and-technologies/README.md

  and communicate.
 This domain of computer science demands heavy research, patience, hard work and strong concepts to find out such vulnerabilities.

+ Obviously jobs for InfoSec are much lesser than rest of many CS domains but that doesn't really mean InfoSec has lesser scope.
+All bigger companies are now realising the importance of having good InfoSec engineer in their team and salaries for InfoSec engineers are often much higher than an average developer.
+Also if you have interest in this domain, then there're lot of opportunities looking forward to your services.

 <a name="contribution" /></a>
 # Contributions And Maintainers
 - Azeem Akhter: Made the first version of the document.
 (8th July, 2018).